What is an M&A Deal Structure?

 - An asset acquisition may lead to high-impact tax costs for both the seller and buyer

-- It may also take more time than necessary to close the deal.
+- It may also take more time to close the deal, as compared to other deal structures

 2. Stock Purchase

-Unlike an asset acquisition where there is a direct transaction of assets, assets are not directly transacted in a stock purchase.
-In a stock purchase acquisition, a major amount or the entire seller’s voting shares are acquired by the buyer.
+Unlike an asset acquisition, where there is a direct transaction of assets, assets are not directly transacted in a stock purchase.
+In a stock purchase acquisition, a majority amount of the seller’s voting stock shares are acquired by the buyer.
 In essence, this means the ownership of the seller’s assets and liabilities are transferred to the buyer.

 Advantages of a stock purchase acquisition: